 Cost to acquire a customer, or CAC, is a crucial KPI for any business.
 Typically, when CAC goes up, ROI goes down.
 That’s because when customers are more expensive to get, you either have a smaller return, or you wind up increasing spend - but it’s likely both.
 Getting CAC down is an art and a science and something all businesses typically strive for.

 By leveraging Product-led marketing, you can reduce your CAC.
 Think about how you identify qualified leads; it’s likely a combination of properties about the customer profile, paired with activities rated from low to high purchase intent.
 Offering product-specific content and experiences such as trial environments and demos means that you can more accurately identify prospects when they are sales qualified.
 Keep an eye on your conversion rates to identify how many leads go from a product demo to purchase.
 If you can work to improve that conversion rate, you can likely refine your process for pre-qualifying and disqualifying leads before they get to the decision stage.
-This will greatly reduce the amount of time your team spends chasing prospects that are less likely to buy, which can also increase your overall CAC.
+This will greatly reduce the amount of time your team spends chasing prospects that are less likely to buy, which can also decrease your overall CAC.

 Customer lifetime value (CLV) on the other hand, can be drastically improved by focusing on retention.
 If you are neglecting your existing customers and do not have customer experience and support strategies and functions in place, you will likely have a higher churn rate, which will kill your CLV.
 But focusing on retention rather than solely on new sales can actually greatly improve your overall marketing and sales ROI.
 When you have a captive audience, such as with an existing customer, you actually can spend less time and money just to keep them happy than you would if you had to drive demand, which often requires volume.